schollz/bol/WHITEPAPER.md

 # Compression / Encryption

-The archive is a AES encrypted tar.bz2 archive.
-Upon use, this archive is decrypted, then decompressed, and then stored in a temp directory.
-When finished, the temp directory is archived and then encrypted and then shredded.
+The archive is a  tar.bz2 archive.
+Each document in the archive is encrypted in AES.
+Upon use, this archive is de-compressed, and then stored in a temp directory.
+Files are decrypted only when they are read.

+I'm aware that this makes the archive slightly larger (since it is compressing encrypted text).
+However, I've found that decompressing >1,000 files takes 1.5+ seconds.
+Thus, I aim to perform decompression *asynchronously*, while the password is being entered, which means the archive itself cannot be encrypted.
+Actual costs are not exorbitantly.
+Instead of compressing 1000 short documents from 1MB to ~50k, instead it will compress to ~200k.

 # Syncing